Janelle Sarauw

-Janelle K. Sarauw is a Virgin Islander politician and former educator who served as senator in the Legislature of the Virgin Islands from the St. Thomas-St. John District, from 2017 to 2023.
-She is the first openly LGBT woman to serve in the territory’s legislature.
-Sarauw ran for Lieutenant Governor in the 2022 election.
+Janelle K. Sarauw is a U.S. Virgin Islander politician and former educator who served as senator in the Legislature of the Virgin Islands from the St. Thomas-St. John District, from 2017 to 2023.
+She became the first openly gay woman and youngest woman to serve in the territory’s legislature.
+In 2022, Sarauw ran for Lieutenant Governor in the general election.

 Early life and education

 Janelle K. Sarauw was born on St. Thomas to Levron Sarauw Sr. of Frederiksted, St. Croix and Carla Buchanan of Cayon, St. Kitts.
-The youngest of two children, Sarauw graduated from the Charlotte Amalie High School in 2003.
+The youngest of two children, Sarauw graduated from Charlotte Amalie High School in 2003.
 Sarauw attended Florida Atlantic University, where she earned a bachelor’s degree in political science.
 She also received her master’s degree in Organizational leadership at Gonzaga University.
+She is a granddaughter of Ivan Buchanan, former Speaker of the National Assembly of Saint Kitts and Nevis.

 Career

 Sarauw taught U.S. history at Charlotte Amalie High School from 2007 to 2010.
 She joined the Department of Sports, Parks and Recreation to be a Sports coordinator.
-Prior to becoming a senator, Sarauw was an Assistant chief researcher for the Lieutenant Governor office and worked as a part-time professor on political science at the University of the Virgin Islands.
+Prior to becoming a senator, Sarauw was an Assistant chief researcher for the Office of the Lieutenant Governor and worked as a part-time professor on political science at the University of the Virgin Islands.